Adult tortoiseshell cat is ready for her first air travel

 • A Leash.

 The only thing that we actually used was the carrier.
 We didn’t use the harness because we were allowed to have it on through security in the States but not in Europe.
 I thought that I would need the harness because Moca would try to run away, but she wanted to stay very close to me the whole time, so I didn’t need it.
-I didn’t get pee pads or treats for the flight, but maybe some pets would appreciate them.
+I didn’t get pee pads or treats for the flight, but maybe some kitties would appreciate them.

 Moca talked the whole time during the trip and was breathing rapidly at times.
 She didn’t want to drink water and just wanted to get it over with.
 At the end, she was just as tired and jetlagged as I was and only wanted to sleep – one more thing that our vet had predicted.